TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 1/Revelation 1.15.md

 ---

-and his feet like unto burnished brass, as if it had been refined in a furnace; and his voice as the voice of many waters.
+His feet were like burnished brass, as if it had been refined in a furnace.
+His voice was like the voice of many waters.